 Croydon Parish Church and CPC Music

 During my time at CPC (1999-2001), I made a small website for the music department, with details of the organ, staff and choirs, using the altar frontal as a background.
-At the same time I created a "choir site" for choir members only, which provided the latest choir diary and allowed people to let us know if they were absence.
+At the same time I created a "choir site" for choir members only, which provided the latest choir diary and allowed people to let us know if they were absent.
 Although this wasn't heavily used, it was clearly the start in my mind of the Choir Admin

 project (see here

 ).
 The church itself had its own website, which I was asked to replace with a new site in August 2005.
 For this website I created a short panoramic tour, with three locations.
 Unfortunately I never managed to get all the pillars straight...
 When the church became Croydon Minster, they got a new snazzy site

 DPC website had recently been redesigned when I got involved.
 The design was great, but the site was made up of static pages.
 My task, in 2011, was to convert the newly-completed website from static html pages to a Joomla! site so that it was easier to update.

 I created a simple template for Martin's website, which was a signpost webpage to the Semitone Publications shop.
 Martin's music is now available from the RSCM shop